Smart Investments With Little Money

 3. Public bonds (Tesouro Direto)

-4. Private pension schemes
+4. Private pension plans

 5. Robo-advisors